“We crave the freedom of the open road, with the wind at our backs and our destination ahead.

 Jenny, Ashley and other friends of associates will share their stories among a backdrop of elegant and action packed cycling footage of many riders.
 In addition the film follows Greg and his team as they ride around the Puget Sound and beyond preparing for Obliteride 2017.
 The film will conclude with Obliteride weekend and finish

 The story follows Greg as he continues the healing process from the death of his mother, Judy Roth when he was 10.
 Greg’s mother was only 31 years of age.
 Last year Greg rode Obliteride for the first time.
 He rode to raise money for cancer research, via Fred Hutch.
 Participating in Obliteride brought up some ghosts for Greg and started what continues to be a healing process for him.
-Part of the continuation of his healing process is to participate in Obliteride 2017 but this year Greg is built a 12 person team which ended up raising over $11,000.00 for Fred Hutch and cancer research.
-This year, Greg is committed to growing the team and doubling what the team raised in 2017.
+Part of the continuation of his healing process is to participate in Obliteride 2017 but in 2017 formed and founded Team #WeRideWhy – zulily.
+The 12 person team ended up raising over $11,000.00 for Fred Hutch and cancer research.
+In 2018 Greg is committed to growing the team and doubling what the team raised in 2017.

 The film followed Greg and his team as they trained and prepared for the 2017 cycling season culminating with Obliteride 2017.
 Greg also shares his story about the pain and lifelong impact of losing his mother at a young age.
 The film and ride will be part of Greg’s healing process from pain that he has buried or shoved off to the side on and off for most of his life.
 In addition, Greg shares about the healing powers of cycling, eating healthy and staying fit after dealing with anxiety and depression.
 Cycling teaches Greg new things, every time that he goes out for a ride.

 Tthe film celebrates the passion of cycling in the Northwest at all levels and shows the beauty, emotional connection, passion, joy and benefits of cycling.
 The film also will explore some aspects of the cycling culture in and around the Puget Sound but most importantly….